DeblurSplat: SfM-free 3D Gaussian Splatting with Event Camera for Robust Deblurring: Method

-where $G(\cdot)$ denotes the transfer function for gray space.
+where $R$, $G$, and $B$ denote the red, green, and blue color channels of the input image $I$.
+The choice of this standard formula is based on its effectiveness in preserving the structural and textural information required for our Event-Guided Optimization, providing sufficient semantic cues while being computationally efficient.
 Next, to simulate the formation of motion-blurred images, we approximate Eq.~\ref{eq:blur} by averaging the $u$ latent renders: $\hat{P^i}=\frac{1}{u} \sum^u_{k=1} \hat{I^i_k}$ and adopt the same reconstruction loss as in the original 3D-GS \cite{3DGS}:

 Our total loss combines the above objectives:

 Equation~\ref{eq:fine} promotes convergence toward the correct pose by incorporating the EDI-based event prior.
 Moreover, it helps the model avoid suboptimal solutions stemming from homogeneous pose updates under blurred-image gradients (Eq.~\ref{eq:coarse}).
 By jointly enforcing geometric, textural, and color fidelity across multiple views, this overall loss formulation pushes the model’s deblurring performance to new heights.
 More discussion can be referred to our supplementary.